-Beginning with Origin 2022b, you can search for additional templates and install them directly from the Start menu.
+You can search for additional templates and install them directly from the Start menu.

 21.6.1.2 Workbook Templates and Analysis Templates

 You can save workbook or matrixbook settings, such as the number of columns and sheets, column plot designations, fonts, colors, display formats, custom header rows, scripts associated with the sheet, or dimension and coordinate settings, to OTWU (workbook template) or OTMU (matrix template) files.